RanaKhanGitHub/DiscriminantAnalysis/README.md

 0.98       137
 0.98       137
 0.98       137

-The Ask:
+# The Ask:
-2
- 1.
-Create a PowerPoint (PPT) presentation that includes the following:
-a.
-Cover Page (Title, Name (1st and last) and Student Number)
-b.
-Rational Statement (summary of the problem or problems to be addressed by the PPT) – 2%
+1. Rational Statement (summary of the problem or problems to be addressed by the PPT)
-c.
-Identify and explain two (2) key insights from the Pandas Profile Report – 2%
+2. Identify and explain two (2) key insights from the Pandas Profile Report
-d.
-Present and explain three (3) key insights from the Optimized LDA classification report, but first use SMOTE to ensure that the dataset is balanced. – 6%
+3. Present and explain three (3) key insights from the Optimized LDA classification report, but first use
+4. SMOTE to ensure that the dataset is balanced
-e.
-Compare the Optimized LDA to the Optimized Logistical Regression model (from page 1) identifying three (3) key insights. – 3%
+5. Compare the Optimized LDA to the Optimized Logistical Regression model (from page 1) identifying three (3) key insights
-f.
-State and explain two (2) recommendations for Mr. John Hughes for next steps. – 2%
+6. State and explain two (2) recommendations for Mr. John Hughes for next steps